How to QA Smart Contracts on Blockchain

 Integration Testing

-1. Checking that multiple contracts work well together, for example, one contract might hold funds while another manages the rules for transferring those funds.
+1. Check that multiple contracts work well together.
+For example, one contract might hold funds while another manages the rules for transferring those funds.

 2. Ensuring that the contract interactions with the blockchain (such as recording transactions or checking balances) occur without errors.